Antony Jay

-Sir Antony Rupert Jay, (20 April 1930 – 21 August 2016) was an English writer and broadcaster.
+Sir Antony Rupert Jay (20 April 1930 – 21 August 2016) was an English writer and broadcaster.
 With Jonathan Lynn, he co-wrote the British political-satirical comedies Yes Minister and Yes, Prime Minister (1980–88).
 He also wrote The Householder's Guide to Community Defence Against Bureaucratic Aggression (1972).

 For his career as a broadcaster and in public relations, Jay received a knighthood in the 1988 New Year Honours.
 He also wrote the 1969 BBC television documentary Royal Family and a 1992 book about Elizabeth II called Elizabeth R, after which he was appointed a Commander of the Royal Victorian Order for personal services to the Royal Family in the 1993 New Years Honours list.

 Early life and education

-Jay was born in Paddington, London, the son of Ernest Jay, a character actor, and Catherine (Hay) Jay.
+Jay was born in Paddington, London, the son of Catherine (née Hay) and Ernest Jay, a character actor.
 He was educated at St Paul's School and Magdalene College, Cambridge, graduating with first-class honours in Classics and comparative philology.